Everyone needs to eat, but unfortunately, healthy food can sometimes be a bit hard to come by during your time at university.

 Each Thursday, throughout teaching periods, different Clubs and Societies run Universal Lunch Hour.

-It’s on 12.30 – 1.30pm in Union Court.
-The food varies each week but it usually takes the form of a BBQ with meat-eater and vegetarian options.
+It’s on 12.30 – 1.30pm.
+Keep an eye on the BKSS Facebook page for where it is held.
+The food varies each week but it usually takes the form of a BBQ with omnivore and vego options.

 To access just follow your nose to the BBQ and jump in line.

-To access them, just grab a voucher from an ANUSA or PARSA Student Assistance Officer (like the lunch meals).
-Vegetarian and vegan options are also available.
+To access them, just grab a voucher from the ANUSA office.
+Vegetarian, vegan and gluten free options are also available.